-8.1 Existing Rural Residential Supply
+8.1 Existing Large Lot Residential Supply

-To determine the current rural residential land supply within Deniliquin, the first step is to assess the level of undeveloped land within existing zoned areas.
+To determine the current large lot residential land supply within Deniliquin, the first step is to assess the level of undeveloped land within existing zoned areas.
 This has been completed through reviewing aerial photographs and local knowledge and may be subject to some error.
-This process identified a number of locations where dwellings were present in rural residential zoned areas, where the lot size indicated the potential for further subdivision.
-Local knowledge suggests that further subdivision is unlikely and these lots are not considered as having the potential to supply further land to the market.
+This process identified a number of locations where dwellings were present in large lot residential zoned areas, where the lot size indicated the potential for further subdivision.
+Local knowledge suggests that in many cases further subdivision is unlikely and these lots are not considered as having the potential to supply further land to the market.
 Therefore the following is intended as a guide to the supply situation.

-Existing rural residential areas currently zoned R5 Large Lot Residential under Deniliquin LEP 2013 are shown in Figure 8-1.
-There are currently five zoned rural residential areas in Deniliquin under the Deniliquin LEP 2013 covering 947.3ha of developable land (not inclusive of zoned land over roads).
-The majority of the rural residential land is located directly adjacent to residential areas and provides an appropriate buffer to agricultural lands.
+Existing large lot residential areas currently zoned R5 Large Lot Residential under Deniliquin LEP 2013 are shown in Figure 8-1.
+There are currently five zoned large lot residential areas in Deniliquin under the Deniliquin LEP 2013 covering 947.3ha of developable land (not inclusive of zoned land over roads).
+The majority of the large lot residential land is located directly adjacent to residential areas and provides an appropriate buffer to agricultural lands.

-Figure 8-2 illustrates the existing supply of rural residential land within Edward River Council.
-This strategy is limited to consideration of supply and demand within Deniliquin to ensure rural residential development is appropriately located within close proximity to existing development, services and infrastructure.
+Figure 8-2 illustrates the existing supply of large lot residential land within Edward River Council.
+This strategy is limited to consideration of supply and demand within Deniliquin to ensure large lot residential development is appropriately located within close proximity to existing development, services and infrastructure.
 It is noted that within the former Conargo LGA there is an existing supply of approximately 273 hectares of land within three separate areas being the small villages of Conargo, Pretty Pine and Mulumbah Road.
 The majority of this land is mostly developed and given the isolated village locations there is unlikely to be additional demand or development interest (LG Valuation Services 2015).